Overnight Oats In A Jar

 All the ingredients needed to make overnight oats in a jar are laid out across a table in bowls.Pin

-• Oats – serve as the base for the recipe, providing a hearty and nutritious foundation.
+• Oats – serve as the base for the recipe.

-• Almond milk – this was simply my preference.
-Any milk of your choosing can be used in the same quantity.
+• Almond milk – Any milk of your choosing can be used in the same quantity.

 • Maple syrup – adds a touch of sweetness with a touch of caramel and toffee flavours.
 A great combination with the oats and cinnamon.

-• Peanut butter – enhances the creaminess of the oats along with adding a good dose of healthy fats and protein.
-This helps keep you satiated.
+• Peanut butter – enhances the creaminess of the oats.

-• Cinnamon – imparts a warm and aromatic flavour spice while contributing depth and complexity to the overall taste of this delicious breakfast dish.
+• Cinnamon – imparts a warm and aromatic flavor while contributing depth and complexity to the overall taste.

 • Toppings of choice – I’ve used raspberries, choc chips, and granola in this version.